-I planted pickler cucumbers in my garden this year and they’ve been producing well.
+I was planning on making homemade pickles.
+So I planted pickler cucumbers in my garden this year and they’ve been producing well.
 But I only planted one vine since there are only two of us at the house now & I didn’t want it to produce more than RancherMan & I could consume.

 So each morning I go out to the garden and pick a few 3″ – 4″ pickling-sized cucumbers and set them in the fridge until I figure I have enough to make refrigerator pickles.

 It doesn’t take long since I’m making them 1 quart jar at a time this year.

 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

 Now in the heat & humidity of our NE Texas summers I hate to fire up the canner.
 So I often opt for refrigerator pickles instead.
 Hey, whip ’em up & toss the jar in the fridge to let them get all pickley!
 What’s not to love??!!

 I’ll let them sit in the fridge pickling for about a week or so, Then I bring them out of the fridge as a cooling condiment on a hot day with our supper.